iamamirikal/iamamirikal/README.md

-- 👋 Hi, I’m @iamamirikal
+HI I'm Mirika Maharishi
-- 🌱 I’m currently looking forward for Data analyst / SQL developer / Power BI developer roles / venture capitalist roles.
+ I’m currently working on Advance SQL and Power BI
+👯 I’m looking to collaborate on Power BI Dashboarding, Data Cleaning and Database interaction with MySQL 💬 Ask me about SQL, Power BI, and Excel
-- 📫 How to reach me - https://www.linkedin.com/in/mirika-maharishi-b31b3a142/ or maharishimirika@gmail.com
+📫 How to reach me maharishimirika@gmail.com

 My Skills in SQL